 Travelling to Japan takes more preparation than your average holiday – at least that’s what I found.
-Some things I wish I’d looked into earlier than I did, others I was glad that I had researched long in advance!
+Some things I wish I’d looked into earlier than I did, others I was glad I had researched long in advance!
 Here are the five things I think everyone should do before getting on a plane to Japan:

 Buy a Japan Rail Pass

 If you are going to be taking a few trains while you’re in Japan, you need to buy a JR Pass before you get there.
 This will be a lot cheaper than buying tickets in Japan and will save you the hassle of buying a ticket for every journey.
 We found that our pass was really convenient for travelling between Tokyo, Osaka, Kyoto, Arashiyama and Nara.
 You can even use it for the JR lines within Tokyo.
+Have a look at how Justine did the math if you’re not sure whether the pass is worth it.

 Order a sim card or portable wifi